Everyday People.

 Diane Wong

-Born into a Black, Chinese, Mexican, Irish, Native American family, I grew up as a member of Cleveland’s black community and attended a segregated school system.
-My first race learning experience was a 5th grade American History class where I read that blacks were slaves in America and much better off as well-treated and provided for slaves than savages in the darkest jungles of Africa from when they were rescued to work in a glorious America.
-This is what I learned about myself and my heritage in America.
+Born into a Black, Chinese, Mexican, Irish, Native American family, I have navigated a complex journey of identity and belonging.
+I grew up as a member of Cleveland’s black community and attended a segregated school system.
+My first race learning experience was a 5th grade American History class where I read that blacks were slaves in America and much better off than savages in the darkest jungles of Africa.
 Devastated by this picture of myself, I was heart broken.
 I sunk into deep distress, unhappiness and shame about my race, my family, my people, myself.
 At the same time, it provided a clear life purpose for me.

-I found my way to Harvard Law School which seemed to be the best direction to get involved in race issues.
-After graduation living and working in Portland Oregon, I found World Work and was drawn to their process oriented group work, community building, leadership skills and their work for Spiritual Warriors as a way to begin to unlayer the stuck energies that existed inside me as the result of the trauma of race.
-For 5 years in Oregon and for times after, I learned to tap into those deep places within myself until I was no longer so easily triggered by old stuck feelings and thoughts.
+I found my way to Harvard Law School.
+After graduation I found World Work in Portland Oregon and was drawn to their process oriented group work, community building, leadership skills and their work for Spiritual Warriors as a way to begin to unlayer the stuck energies that existed inside me as the result of the trauma of race.
+For years I learned to tap into those deep places within myself until I was no longer so easily triggered by old stuck feelings and thoughts.

-In 2016 looking for clear ways into the world of race and healing, I co-founded, with an Oregon Colleague, Dr. Nancy Rogene, Healing our Human Family: Let’s Talk About Race.
-Here in Somerville under the auspices of SCATV and Boston Free Radio, I bring my commitment to race dialogue, deep processing skills and yogic healing on the internal plane into a full program for unfolding and healing our racial dilemma, podcasting and broadcasting uninterrupted healing meditation and dialogue, so that the race aspects which we all carry within us can be fully experienced, explored and finally released to the Universe to be transformed.
+In 2016 looking for clear ways into the world of race and healing, I co-founded Healing our Human Family: Let’s Talk About Race.
+Here in Somerville under the auspices of SCATV and Boston Free Radio, I bring my commitment to race dialogue, deep processing skills and yogic healing on the internal plane into a full program for unfolding and healing our racial dilemma, podcasting and broadcasting uninterrupted healing meditation and dialogue.
 I have also begun recording meditations, not related to race but in general the process of awareness, healing and harnessing the power we have within, which you can check out at https://www.mixcloud.com/diane-wong/.

 Nancy Bernhard